Chantal Compaoré: First Lady

-On 15 October 1987, after growing tensions between the two, Thomas Sankara was gunned down in a military coup orchestrated by Blaise Compaoré.
-President Félix Houphouët-Boigny was heavily involved in the coup, and there was possible French involvement.
+On 15 October 1987, after growing tensions between the two men, Blaise Compaore orchestrated a military coup in which Thomas Sankara and twelve aides were gunned down.
+President Félix Houphouët-Boigny was deeply involved in the coup, and there was possible French involvement.
 Blaise took the position of President, making Chantal the First Lady of Burkina Faso.
 Her predecessor, Mariam Sankara, fled the country with her two sons.
 President Compaoré would soon retract most of the many reforms made by Sankara.

 Not long afterwards, Désirée "Daisy" Delafosse – the widow of Adolphus Tolbert, "foster-sister" of Chantal and god-daughter of President Houphouët-Boigny – arrived in Burkina Faso.
-Her husband was the son of President William R. Tolbert, Jr. of Liberia and had been murdered in 1980 by the forces of Samuel Doe, who killed the older Tolbert in a coup.
-Her presence in the presidential entourage, and the close connections between Houphouët-Boigny and the Compaorés, was a contributing factor in the very cold Liberian-Burkinabé relations during the following years, as well as Burkina Faso's military involvement in the First Liberian Civil War, on the side of Blaise's close friend Charles Taylor.
+Her late husband was the son of President William R. Tolbert, Jr. of Liberia and had been murdered in 1980 by the forces of Samuel Doe, who killed the older Tolbert in a coup.
+Her presence in the presidential entourage, and the close connections between Houphouët-Boigny and the Compaorés, was a contributing factor in the very cold Liberian-Burkinabé relations during the following years.
+In addition, Burkina Faso used its military in the First Liberian Civil War, on the side of Blaise's close friend Charles Taylor.

-Blaise Compaoré would go on to hold the Burkinabé presidency for 27 years, gradually transitioning it from a pure military dictatorship to a multi-party state, rated an "authoritarian regime" in 2012 by the Democracy Index, with restricted political freedoms, political corruption, and cases of state-sponsored violence, among other things.
-The country also remained one of the poorest and most undeveloped in the world.
-First Lady Chantal Compaoré spent much of her husband's presidency engaging in charity, domestically and abroad, for example founding the Burkina Association for the Protection of Children in 1989, later renamed the Suka Foundation in 1997, which works primarily with aiding children through healthcare, housing and education improvements.
+Blaise Compaoré ultimately held the Burkinabé presidency for 27 years, gradually transitioning it from a military dictatorship to a multi-party state.
+It was rated as an "authoritarian regime" in 2012 by the Democracy Index, based on restricted political freedoms, political corruption, and cases of state-sponsored violence, among other aspects.
+Burkina Faso remained one of the poorest and most undeveloped countries in the world.

+First Lady Chantal Compaoré spent much of her husband's presidency engaging in charity, domestically and abroad.
+For example, she founded the Burkina Association for the Protection of Children in 1989, later renamed the Suka Foundation in 1997, which works primarily with aiding children through healthcare, housing and education improvements.
 In 2002 her foundation and that of Chantal Biya, First Lady of Cameroon, joined in a campaign to halt the spread of HIV/AIDS.

 First Lady Compaoré also travelled extensively abroad, sometimes together with the President on official diplomatic state visits, such as visiting the White House and meeting with U.S. President Barack Obama and First Lady Michelle Obama in August 2014.
-She also wrote extensively on human development issues, for example publishing a 2009 editorial in The Guardian, praising President Hosni Mubarak of Egypt and President Yoweri Museveni of Uganda for their stances on female genital mutilation and calling for more work to be done against the practice in Africa.
+She also wrote extensively on human development issues, for example publishing a 2009 editorial in The Guardian, praising President Hosni Mubarak of Egypt and President Yoweri Museveni of Uganda for their opposition to female genital mutilation and calling for more work to be done against the practice in Africa.